 The cognitive difficulties caused by breast cancer treatment can range from mild changes to more significant issues.
 Talk to your doctor about what to expect with your specific treatment.
 For some people, cognitive abilities improve after treatment is finished.
 Others may experience long-term effects.
 Around 75 to 80 percent of people report that their cognitive function is back to normal about 1 year after treatment.1,3

 When cognitive difficulties occur, they can cause a negative impact on quality of life.
 Those who experience long-term deficits may be unable to return to work or studies.
 Adapting to cognitive changes can be stressful and disheartening.

 Symptoms of cognitive difficulties with breast cancer treatment

 Cognitive difficulties may appear differently in each person who experiences them.
 Symptoms may include1:

-Experiencing trouble remembering words or concepts
+- Trouble remembering words or concepts

-Having difficulty learning new things
+- Difficulty learning new things

-Experiencing challenges with visuospatial abilities, like reading a map or avoiding obstacles in a room
+- Challenges with visuospatial abilities, like reading a map or avoiding obstacles in a room

 Aging, treatment for breast cancer, and cognitive difficulties